yieldprotocol/docs-v2/developers/identifiers.md

 For other assets, it can be used as versioning.

 ### Examples
 The naming scheme was designed so the existing basic assets would fit with their current identifiers.
-Some derivatives have basic identifiers such as wstEth or yvUSDC, which is incorrect but we hope won't be an issue.
-Series, FCash and fyToken as collateral also have incorrect identifiers but those will be eventuall phased out and will only take out some of the basic identifiers slots.
+Some derivatives have basic identifiers such as wstEth or yvUSDC, which are incorrect but can be remediated by adding those collaterals again.
+Series, FCash and fyToken as collateral also have incorrect identifiers but those will be eventually phased out and will only take out some of the basic identifiers slots.

 ETH =  3 030 00 000 000 (Basic asset, ETH, Not set)
 DAI =  3 031 00 000 000 (Basic asset, DAI, Not set)
 USDC = 3 032 00 000 000 (Basic asset, USDC, Not set)
 FRAX = 3 138 00 000 000 (Basic asset, FRAX, Not set)
 FYETHDEC22 = 0 030 FF 285 (Series, ETH, Yield, 645 canonical months since epoch in hexadecimal).
-Note that Yield Series can also be collaterals, using the same identifier.

 FETHDEC22 = 4 030 10 285 (FCash collateral, ETH, Notional, 645 canonical months since epoch in hexadecimal).
+YSDAI6MJD = 1 031 FF 000 000 (Strategy, DAI, first instance)
+YSDAI6MMS = 1 031 FF 000 001 (Strategy, DAI, second instance)
 CRV = 3 040 11 000 (Basic asset, CRV, Curve)
 CVX3CRV = D 040 12 000 (Derivartive asset, CRV, Convex)